Juan Manuel Aldape Muñoz

 Overview

-Dr. Juan Manuel Aldape Muñoz’s research is at the intersection of performance studies, illegality and citizenship, borderlands studies, critical phenomenology, and critical dance studies.
+Dr. Juan Manuel Aldape Muñoz’s research moves across the entanglements created by performance and critical dance studies, illegality and citizenship, borderlands studies, and critical phenomenology.
 He is an interdisciplinary scholar with a research and teaching focus on creative ethnography and (Afro)Latinx/Latin American undocumented cultural production.
-He’s an assistant professor in the Department of Performing and Media Arts.
-Alongside Dr. Debra Castillo here on campus and colleagues at Syracuse and Colgate, he is also the co-founding member of the (Afro)Latinx, Latin American, Caribbean, and Indigenous Performance working group—which is open to the public.
-He was most recently a Mellon Postdoctoral Fellow in the Society for the Humanities from 2020 to 2022.
-In addition to writing about performance’s role in transforming society and ideas of citizenship, he is a choreographer and professional dancer whose work has been presented internationally.
-He’s the former managing director of San Francisco’s Festival of Latin American Contemporary Choreographers.
-Dr. Aldape Muñoz is a first-generation formerly undocumented scholar.
+His writing can be found in Performance PhilosophyTheatre Research InternationalDance Research Journal, and other publications.
+In addition to writing about performance’s role in transforming society and ideas of citizenship, he is a choreographer and dancer.
+Through a creative process he calls “The Expanse,” he makes bilingual performances that have been presented internationally.
+He’s past managing director of San Francisco’s Festival of Latin American Contemporary Choreographers.
+He sits on the Board of Directors for the Dance Studies Association.

 Research Focus

 As a choreographer, he produces and choreographs bilingual multimedia dance theater performances with the belief that the intersection of contemporary dance theater and social justice makes us think and move in more inclusive ways.
-His productions feature a fusion of (Afro)Latinx dance forms such as cumbia, bachata, and salsa with improvisational scores, contemporary dance, ballet, release technique, and hip hop.
-His Latinx hybrid creative process has been presented throughout Mexico, Ireland, Serbia, England, and California.
+His productions feature a fusion of (Afro)Latinx dance forms such as cumbia, bachata, hip hop, and salsa with Euro-American improvisational scores, contemporary concert dance, ballet, and release technique.
+His creative process has been presented throughout Mexico, Ireland, Serbia, England, and California.

-He’s been a resident artist for venues such as the Alfredo Zalce Contemporary Art Museum (Morelia, MX), 5 Acre Farm (England), STATION-Service for Contemporary Dance (Belgrade, Serbia), Zenon Dance Company (Minneapolis, US), and Sugar Space Arts Center (Salt Lake, US).
+He’s been a resident artist for venues such as the Maggie Allesee National Center for Choreography (Tallahassee), FRESH Festival (San Francisco), Alfredo Zalce Contemporary Art Museum (Morelia, MX), 5 Acre Farm (England), STATION-Service for Contemporary Dance (Belgrade, Serbia), Zenon Dance Company (Minneapolis), and Sugar Space Arts Center (Salt Lake City).

 He is the co-founder of both A PerFarmance Project and Dance Cloud.
 PerFarmances are site-specific collaborations between farmers and performers researching the concept of food security and labor from rural and urban perspectives.
 DanceCloud.org is a community of dance practitioners and researchers digitally sharing the places they explore and promoting an embodied way to think about the digital space around us.
 Also, he was a founding member of the Salt Lake-based improvisational dance company Movement Forum (aka MoFo).